frontity/docs/docs/api-reference-1/frontity.md

 ### `fetch` and `URL`

-Frontity exports `fetch` and `URL` with the same API they have in the browser, but working exactly the same both in the client and in the server.
+Frontity exports `fetch` and `URL` with the same API they have in the browser, but they work the same both in the client and in the server.

 #### **API reference:**